-FOSTERING FUTURES PROGRAM For YOUNG ADULTS 18-21 (Who turn 18 on or after July 1, 2016)
+FOSTERING FUTURES PROGRAM For YOUNG ADULTS 18-21

-14B.1 Introduction
+14.1 Introduction

-In Virginia, there is one primary authority under which local departments of social services (LDSS) can continue to serve youth over age 18 who reach 18 on or after July 1, 2016:
+In Virginia, there is one primary authority under which local departments of social services (LDSS) can continue to serve youth over age 18:

 • The federal Fostering Connections to Success and Increasing Adoptions Act of 2008 (Fostering Connections, P.L.
 110-351; P.L.
 111-148) allows states to use title IV-E funding to extend foster care services up to 21 years of age for youth who turn 18 in foster care.
 In Virginia, the 2016 Appropriations Act (item 346 #3c) authorized the extension of foster care to age 21, in a program known as Fostering Futures, for youth who reach age 18 on or after July 1, 2016.